theianmay/theianmay/README.md

-### 👋 Hi, I'm Ian — React Native Developer from the SF Bay Area
+### 👋 Hi, I'm Ian — Software Developer from the SF Bay Area

 🚀 Published **cross-platform apps** on the App Store and Google Play
 📱 Specializing in **React Native · Expo · TypeScript · AI integrations**